 Practical, how-t course focusing on nutrition as it relates to personal health; foods and food preparation; menu planning and recipe codification and marketing of nutritious menu items in the food service industry.

-Course offerings are subject to change.
-Students should check with their high school counselor for current offerings.
+Course offerings are subject to change, students should check with their high School counselor.